julien-amar/hacking-journey/0x06 - Reversing Binary/README.md

 ## objdump (PE or ELF files)

-Objdump enables to retrieve a lot of information from a binary file (headers, debugging informations, symbols, ...)
+Objdump enables to retrieve information from a binary file (headers, debugging informations, symbols, ...)

 `objdump -d <file>` enables to disassemble a specific binary.
 `objdump -x <file>` enables to display all available header information, including the symbol table and relocation entries.